-Viinex 3.3 supports ONVIF specification for retrieval of H.264 and H.265 video streams, G.711 (u-law and a-law), G.726, AAC and Opus audio streams, and events from ONVIF devices.
-Configuration object for ONVIF device in Viinex 3.3 is denoted by unit type onvif.
+Viinex 3.0 supports ONVIF specification for acquiring H264 video streams and events from ONVIF devices.
+Configuration object for ONVIF device in Viinex 3.0 is denoted by unit type onvif.
 Such configuration should contain exactly one of two mutually exclusive mandatory fields: url or host.
-The url parameter, if given, should contain the URL of onvif/device\serice SOAP service, as reported in xaddrs array in the result of ONVIF discovery call described in section 3.3.5.
+The url parameter, if given, should contain the URL of onvif/de-vice_serice SOAP service, as reported in xaddrs array in the result of ONVIF discovery call described in section 3.3.5.
 As an alternative, the host parameter may be given instead of url.
 The host property should contain an IP address of ONVIF device or a DNS name resolvable to such IP address.
 Along with the host parameter, the optional port parameter may be given to specify the TCP port which ONVIF Device service is listening on at the target device.
 If the port property is not given, the default value 80 is assumed.

-There is an optional parameter enable which is a JSON array and may hold from zero to three elemetns - "video", "audio", "events", and/or "ptz".
+There is an optional parameter enable4 which is a JSON array and may hold from zero to three elemetns - "video", "events", and/or "ptz".
 The purpose of this parameter is to instruct the instance of current object to acquire or not acquire the data of respective type from the ONVIF device, or to expose or not to expose the PTZ functionality via the API.
-By default, if the enable parameter is omitted, it is assumed that both video and events should be acquired (but PTZ is not used by default, and neither is audio streaming enabled by default).
+By default, if the enable parameter is omitted, it is assumed that both video and events should be acquired (but PTZ is not used by default).
 For instance, if "enable": ["video"] is specified, only the video data will be obtained.
 This is sometimes important to disable the attempts to subscribe for ONVIF events, if some specific camera does not implement this functionality of misbehaves upon receiving subscription requests.
-Note that to use PTZ functionality, one has to explicitly enable it, probably along with video, audio and events, like this:
+Note that to use PTZ functionality, one has to explicitly enable it, probably along with video and events, like this: